Dexter Scott King, younger son of Martin Luther King Jr., dies at 62

 Dexter Scott King, the younger son of Martin Luther King Jr. and Coretta Scott King, has died, his brother said.
 He was 62.

 "I am deeply saddened to share that my brother, Dexter Scott King, has passed away," Martin Luther King III said in a statement Monday.
 "The sudden shock is devastating.
-It is hard to have the right words at a moment like this.
-Please keep the entire King family in your prayers, and in particular Dexter's wife, Leah Weber King."
+It is hard to have the right words at a moment like this."

-Dexter King was an activist and served as chairman of the King Center.

 The Associated Press reports he had been fighting prostate cancer.